-COURSE CODE: HESC1000

-TITLE: Structure and Function 1 (Cells & Tissues)

-CREDITS: 6

-SCHEDULE: YEAR 1, Semesters 1 & 2

-This course introduces students to a variety of biological concepts and the basic principles of Biochemistry, Genetics, Microbiology, Molecular Biology and Cell Biology in living organisms.
-Content areas that will be studied include water and acid/base chemistry; DNA replication and assortment; microbial diversity; molecular techniques and tissues.
+COURSE CODE: HESC1000 TITLE: Structure and Function 1 (Cells & Tissues) CREDITS: 6 chemistry; DNA replication and assortment; microbial diversity; molecular techniques and tissues.
 Students will explore the basis of connective tissue disorders and neurological diseases and will use microscopic/histology details to form the foundation or pathological findings of the tissues and to confirm diagnosis.
 The course will also help in the development of various methods for rehabilitation in cases of neurological and muscular disorders.